freerasmea/freerasmea.github.io/_posts/2015-03-10-letters-of-leniency.md

 excerpt: Letters of Leniency sent to Judge Gershwin Drain
 ---

-## Letters of Leniency to Judge Gershwin Drain
+## Letters of Leniency Sent to Judge Gershwin Drain

 **<a href="{{site.baseurl}}/assets/img/160-main.pdf">Rasmea Odeh's Sentencing Memorandum</a>**